 A critical analysis of the provers shows, first, that Glycerin is capable of disturbing the nutrition of the vital economy in its primary action, and secondarily, that it seems to improve the general state of nutrition.

 I will offer a few clinical cases showing the depth of action of pure Glycerin.

-CASE 1.
-Patient, a homoeopathic physician in Philadelphia aged 61 years.
-Refused insurance on account of albumin casts and sugar in urine; has been under his own care for months; developed a severe infection on neck, six inches in diameter, with all the forms, etc., of carbuncle; was operated on by Dr. Herbert S. Leopold very successfully; systolic pressure 170 millimeters; extreme nervousness; profuse urination with a specific gravity of 1,030.
-Sugar in urine, etc., examined by a Philadelphia chemist; extreme debility, prostration, etc. Glycerin in 30th and 200th eliminated sugar and albumin in three months, and patient gained fifteen pounds.
+CASE I. Patient, a homoeopathic physician in Philadelphia, age 61 years.
+Refused insurance on account of albumin casts and sugar in urine; has been under his own care for months; developed a severe infection on neck; six inches in diameter, with all the forms, etc. of carbuncle was operated on by Dr. Herbert S. Leopold very successfully; systolic pressure 170 millimeters; extreme nervousness; profuse urination with a specific gravity of 1,030.
+Sugar in urine, etc. examined by a Philadelphia chemist; extreme debility, prostration, etc. Glycerin in 30th and 200th eliminated sugar and albumin in three months, and patient gained fifteen pounds.

 CASE III.
 C.H.H., a baby two years old, Drs.
 Yeager and Macfarlan assisting.
 Influenzal pneumonia.
 Profuse coryza and dyspnoea.
 Consolidation in both lungs; weakness and debility after twelve days.
 Glycerin 200 was given, and a complete recovery ensued, with improvement at once.

 The writer wishes to give public acknowledgment to the two ladies and his faithful students, Mr. Carl Vischer, Mr. Hobart and Mr. Kropp.